SPACEWOLRD/SpaceHavenBuilder/README.txt

 your rendered imgs are save in 'img/' you dont need to touch img in 'source/'

-yeah i know, my code is not realy "Clean" and i use some dark trick but the program works so no problem

 currently, the langage is english but you can copy and past what is in the 'lang/fr.py' in the 'current_langage.py'

 run 'main.py' to use the program